- Find a Trail

 - Get Involved

-Extending from the northern edge of the Columbia River in Vancouver, Washington, to Gladstone, Oregon, the trail and its amenities—including public art, topiary, wayfinding signage, and, in 2011, 5,000 new trees and shrubs—attract thousands of cyclists and pedestrians each day.
+Extending from the northern edge of the Columbia River in Vancouver, Washington, to Gladstone, Oregon, the trail and its amenities—including public art, topiary, wayfinding signage —attract thousands of cyclists and pedestrians each day.
 The state of Oregon first constructed the trail in the 1980s to improve biking and walking connections between neighborhoods, as well as between commercial and public destinations.
 The Oregon Department of Transportation reopened the entire route in 2011 after closing sections of it to implement a number of enhancements to make it more commuter friendly, such as the installation of new overhead lighting.

 Bike routes and bike lanes connect several trail gaps.
 At I-205 and State Route 224/Milwaukee Expressway (also SE 82nd Drive), the trail transitions to bike lanes on SE 82nd Drive.
-You can regain the main trail at SR 212/224.
+Trail users can rejoin the main trail at SR 212/224.
 The path ends at the Gladstone interchange, which is just north of Oregon City and High Rocks State Park.
-The route continues on road to Oregon City via Agnes and Main Streets.
+The route continues along on-road sections to Oregon City via Agnes and Main Streets.
 Be aware that the tunnel does not have bike lanes.

-The trail starts from the north at 23rd Street in Vancouver and runs south to cross the I-205 Bridge.
+The trail's northern endpoint is located at SE 23rd Street in Vancouver and runs south from there as it crosses the I-205 Bridge.
 It passes over Government Island, which—reachable only by boat—is known for its great blue heron colony and its state recreation area's primitive camping and beaches.
 The interior of the island is off-limits to the public.

 TrailLink is a free service provided by Rails-to-Trails conservancy